gregoriok/gregoriok/README.md

 ###

-<p align="left">'m Gregório from Rio grande do Sul Brasil <br><br>- 🔭 I'm working as a backend developer using mainly python<br>- 📚 I'm currently learning DevOps and general backend development<br>- ⚡ In my free time I like to make games using Godot</p>
+<p align="left">I'm Gregório from Rio grande do Sul Brasil <br><br>- 🔭 I'm working as a backend developer using mainly python<br>- 📚 I'm currently learning DevOps and general backend development<br>- ⚡ In my free time I like to make games using Godot</p>

 ###